qupath/qupath-docs/docs/deep/wsinfer.md

 ### 3. Run

 Check you have an annotation selected and click run and if all the requirements are present then the processing will begin.
-If you don't have PyTorch yet, you will be prompted to download it (this will probably be > 1GB, so may take a while).
+If you don't have PyTorch yet, you will be prompted to download it (this may well be > 100 MB, so may take a while).

 ### 4. View Results